 Deloitte’s 2019 Banking and Capital Markets Outlook begins by stating that “a decade after the crisis, the banking industry is on firmer ground.”
-Shortly after it asserts that “there may be no better time than now to reimagine transformation.”
+Shortly after it asserts that “there may be no better time than now to reimagine digital transformation.”

 Three factors are at play: macroeconomic improvements, peak regulation and access to sophisticated technologies.
 Having tinkered at the margins to keep the lights on, banks across the world now find themselves entering an era where:

 - Deep-seated change is desirable.

 - Radical thinking is the right approach to remain relevant.

 - Only the fittest will survive.

 In this new normal, Nordic institutions must abandon their traditional cosy conservatism and enthusiastically embrace change – regardless of how culturally uncomfortable this might be.
 As I’ve said repeatedly over the last 15 years, doing nothing is most definitely not a strategy for guaranteed success.

 No banking industry subsector or company department is immune from change.
 In 2019 Deloitte postulates that we’ll witness:

 - New-age defences to strengthen risk management.